Node.js File Metadata: Permissions, Symlinks, Sparse Files, and Special Paths

 return stats.blocks * 512 < stats.size;

-Sparse files are common with VM disk images (QCOW2, VMDK), database files (some engines preallocate large files), and container overlay filesystems.
-If your tool copies or processes arbitrary files, consider whether sparse-awareness matters.
+Sparse files are common with VM disk images such as QCOW2 and VMDK, database files where engines preallocate large files, and container overlay filesystems.
+If a tool copies or processes arbitrary files, decide whether preserving sparseness is required before choosing a copy strategy.

 A Safe File Type Guard